 Word Count: 350 Estimated Read Time: 1 min 16 sec

 I believe that traditional Physical Therapy and rehabilitation professionals frequently miss the mark when it comes to Strength-based athletes.
-Most people who have been training for some time in recreational strength training, Kettlebell, Powerlifting, Olympic Weightlifting, Strongman, etc. likely have already tried different rehab strategies without success.
-The missing link in most rehab settings is a thorough assessment of the lifts themselves and the programming that led to their painful injury (and in many cases, re-injury).
+Most people engaging in recreational strength training, Kettlebell, Powerlifting, Olympic Weightlifting, Strongman, etc. have likely already tried different rehab strategies without success.
+The missing link in most rehab settings is a thorough assessment of the movements and the programming that led to their painful injury (and in many cases, re-injury).

-Picture this: a high level athlete walks into a Physical Therapy or Rehab clinic and is assessed by a professional who gives them a diagnosis.
+Picture this: an athlete walks into a Physical Therapy or Rehab clinic and is assessed by a professional who gives them a diagnosis.
 The athlete receives some "treatment" for their pain and is provided with a myriad of general exercises that are somewhat related to their problem.
-They're given these handouts without assessing their squat, power clean, bench, yolk/farmers carries etc. and instructed to perform "3 sets of 10 reps daily for each exercise and come back in a week".
-Then the athlete might even cease their training out of fear of re-injury to do these exercises for weeks on end only to feel a little "better" but never quite "right".
-This, unfortunately, is a common experience for Strength Athletes who are seeking help for their pain and is seldom enough for improving their ability to perform.
+They're given handouts without assessing their squat, power clean, bench, yolk/farmers carries etc., and instructed to perform "3 sets of 10 reps for each exercise and come back in a week".
+The athlete starts these exercises and might even cease their training out of fear of re-injury only to feel a little "better" but never quite "right".
+Unfortunately, this is a common experience for those seeking help for their pain but is seldom enough for improving their ability to perform.

 What should have happened is that those exercises should have been specifically assessed, tested, adjusted, and PRESCRIBED down to the reps, sets, intensity, frequency, and overall volume that best supports the athlete's current training cycle.
 They also should have been instructed on HOW to continue training to maximize long-term progress.